billkarsh/SpikeGLX/Markdown/UserManual.md

 * `imec0`: Imec probe-0 data operating over PXIe.
 * `imec1`: Imec probe-1 data operating over PXIe.
 * ... : And so on.
-Each PXIe module supports up to 4 probes.
+Each PXIe base station supports up to 4 probes.
 * `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.

 Imec probes current read out 384 channels of neural data and have a 16-line